California Black Census and Redistricting Hub

 FOR IMMEDIATE RELEASE

 About the California Black Census and Redistricting Hub: The California Black Census and Redistricting Hub, “The Black Hub,” is a project of California Calls.
-The Black Hub is a coalition of over 30 Black-led and Black-serving grassroots organizations throughout California that engage, educate, and mobilize Black communities, including those most impacted by systemic racism in housing, education, criminal justice, immigration, and economic policies and practices.
+The Black Hub is a coalition of over 30 Black-led and Black-serving grassroots organizations focused on racial justice throughout California.
+We engage, educate, and mobilize Black communities, especially Black groups most impacted by systemic racism in housing, education, criminal justice, immigration, and economic policies and practices.
 Learn more by visiting CABlackHub.org.